hongkunyoo/hongkunyoo.github.io/_posts/2021-03-02-mlops-jupyterflow-en.markdown

 - ML code: `train.py`
 - Model H.P.: `epoch=10 dropout=0.5`

 If we could send these information to Kubernetes, data scientist can use k8s without any hard works.
-Suprisingly, you can get all these information on JupyterHub.
-Using the meta data of jupyter notebook `Pod` is the key.
+Suprisingly, you can get all these information from JupyterHub.
+Using the metadata of jupyter notebook `Pod` is the key.

 - Execution Env: jupyter notebook container image (`Pod.spec.containers.image`)
 - ML code: ML code located on Shared volume (`Pod.spec.volumes`)